ISnackable/isnackable.me/content/posts/2021-10-15--GCTF2021/index.md

 Converting them to ASCII characters would give us the following:
 R0NURntzUGVDdHIwZ3JAbV9pc19jMDBsfQ

-Using a Base64 decoder, we will then obtain the flag:
+Looks to be encoded with Base64, by using a [Base64 decoder](https://gchq.github.io/CyberChef/#recipe=From_Base64('A-Za-z0-9%2B/%3D',true)&input=UjBOVVJudHpVR1ZEZEhJd1ozSkFiVjlwYzE5ak1EQnNmUQ), we will then obtain the flag.

 Flag: GCTF{sPeCtr0gr@m\_is\_c00l}